muratkeremozcan/appsyncmasterclass-backend/README.md

     WebUserPoolClient:
 ```

-_(3.6)_ At AWS AppSync, _Login via Cognito User Pools_ and test out some
+_(3.6)_ At AWS AppSync, _Login via Cognito User Pools_ and test out some queries.
-queries.

-## 4 Save user profile on `PostConfirmation`
+## 4 Implement save user profile on `PostConfirmation`

 - Capture the new user that gets created in Cognito.

 - Save the user in a DynamoDB table:
   - (use a lambda trigger at _CognitoUserPool / Triggers_).
-After a user is
-    confirmed, send a message to a lambda function, and that function can save
-    the user in the DynamoDB table.
+After a user is confirmed, send a message to a lambda function, and that function can save the user in the DynamoDB table.
-- That will allow us to use AppSync query and mutations
+- That will allow us to use AppSync query and mutations.

-_(4.0)_ Create a DynamoDB table to store user profiles
+_(4.0)_ Create a DynamoDB table to store user profiles:

 ```yml
 resources: